CBD for proctitis

 - Relapses despite therapy: Many affected individuals experience relapses after stopping medication.

-- Side effects: Corticosteroids (including topical) can damage the mucosa over time or have systemic effects.
+- Side effects: Corticosteroids (also local) can damage the mucosa over time or have systemic effects.

 - Intolerances: Not all patients tolerate 5-ASA or systemic immunomodulators.